Henrik Lange: Military career

 Lange was commissioned as an officer in the Swedish Coastal Artillery in 1930 with the rank of fänrik.
 He became lieutenant in 1933 and attended the Royal Central Gymnastics Institute from 1933 to 1934 and the Royal Swedish Naval Staff College from 1935 to 1936 and served as regimental adjutant in Karlskrona Coastal Artillery Regiment (KA 2) from 1936 to 1937.
 Lange attended the Royal Swedish Naval Staff College, where he completed the general course in 1936 and the two-year staff course in 1939.
 He was promoted to captain in 1939 and served as a teacher at the Royal Swedish Naval Academy from 1940 to 1942.
 During the first years of the war, he also served as an adjutant to the Chief of the Swedish Coastal Artillery, and in 1942 he became head of a 15 cm artillery battery in Karlskrona.

 During the troubled and cold winter of 1942, he participated with a mobile 15 cm artillery battery during the Jämtland field service exercises led by Major General Helge Jung.
 The artillery battery was grouped with firing direction towards the Norwegian border, but the order was that it would not be camouflaged.
 It was primarily a demonstration of strength, to show the Germans in Norway that there was modern long-range heavy artillery ready to fire on the border area.
 He was promoted to major in 1944, and served as battalion commander in Älvsborg Coastal Artillery Detachment (KA 4) in 1945 and was head of department in the Coastal Artillery Inspectorate (Kustartilleriinspektionen) in 1948.
 The war had brought with it a strong technological development.
 In 1946, Henrik Lange underwent training in radar service with the Royal Marines in various locations in England, and in 1948 he participated in the Royal Swedish Naval Materiel Administration's radar procurement in the same country.

-Lange was promoted to lieutenant colonel in 1950 and served as commanding offier of the Swedish Coast Artillery School (Kustartilleriets skjutskola, KAS) from 1950 to 1954.
+Lange was promoted to lieutenant colonel in 1950 and served as commanding officer of the Swedish Coast Artillery School (Kustartilleriets skjutskola, KAS) from 1950 to 1954.
 In 1954 he attended the Swedish Infantry Combat School, and was promoted to colonel and was appointed Chief of Section I in the Naval Staff.
 In 1957, Lange was appointed commanding officer of Gothenburg Coastal Artillery Defence with Älvsborg Coastal Artillery Regiment (KA 4).
 In 1958 he was appointed Defence District Commander of Gothenburg and Bohus County as well as Halland Defence District (Fo 32/31) as well as commanding officer of Gothenburg Coastal Artillery Defence (GbK).
 Lange attended the Royal Swedish Army Staff College in 1959 and in 1961 he was promoted to major general and appointed Inspector of the Swedish Coastal Artillery.
 Lange served in this position for three years and was then Chief of the Naval Staff from 1964 to 1968 and military commander of the Western Military District from 1968 to 1972 when he was promoted to lieutenant general and retired from the military.